Individual Bar and

 Monthly Meetings with the Rabbi:

 How often do we meet and where?
 Each month for ten months our Bar

-or Bat Mitzvah students meet individually with our Bar and
+or Bat Mitzvah students meet individually with one of our Bar and

-Bat Mitzvah Distance Leaning Specialist, Rabbi Evon Yakar.
+Bat Mitzvah Distance Leaning Specialists, Rabbi Jordie Gerson or Rabbi Evon Yakar.

-The meetings can either be by Skype or by phone.
+The meetings can either be by GoToMeeting, Facetime, Skype or in person.
 (Just imagine

 - no more carpooling!
 The student just sits down in front

 of the computer!)

 During these individual sessions with the Rabbi, we will discuss